Azathothas/Stars/README.md

 - [istio/istio](https://github.com/istio/istio) – Connect, secure, control, and observe services.
 - [itchyny/bed](https://github.com/itchyny/bed) – Binary editor written in Go
 - [itchyny/gojq](https://github.com/itchyny/gojq) – Pure Go implementation of jq
-- [iyear/tdl](https://github.com/iyear/tdl) – 📥 A Telegram downloader/tools written in Golang
+- [iyear/tdl](https://github.com/iyear/tdl) – 📥 A Telegram tookit written in Golang
 - [izzetemredemir/GoSitemap2Md](https://github.com/izzetemredemir/GoSitemap2Md) – GoSitemap2Md is a Golang program that generates a sitemap URL in Markdown format and stores the URLs in a urls.json file for easy adding of new URLs.
 This tool simplifies the process of generating and maintaining a sitemap for your website.
 - [j3ssie/goverview](https://github.com/j3ssie/goverview) – goverview - Get an overview of the list of URLs
 - [j3ssie/metabigor](https://github.com/j3ssie/metabigor) – OSINT tools and more but without API key